PCR-git/Learning-Material/README.md

 Fanged Noumena (Nick Land)
 C. Wright Mills, Barrington Moore, and Franz Schurmann, Giddens and Mann

+HISTORY OF SCIENCE:
+The History of Physics (Isaac Asimov)
+A Concise History of Mathematics (Struik)
+A History of Mathematics (Boyer and Merzbach)

 MODERN:
 Computation and its Limits (Paul Cockshott)
 Arguments For Socialism (Cockshott and Zachariah)